paper-engineer/real-estate-updates/docs/_posts/2026-02-07-tk1-project-info.md

 Rented house1: TBC est. May (plumber delays, ugh)

-~~Contract on house2 signed: Sun 22 Feb (docusign + enthusiastic salespeople = weekend work) ~~
+Contract on original house2 signed: Sun 22 Feb (docusign + enthusiastic salespeople = weekend work) - this is the one that got demolished and then there was drama trying to get my deposit back

-Contract on new house2 signed: Sun 12 Apr (I actually received it on Thu 9 Apr, but they acknowledged it immediately, so.)
+Contract on new house2 signed: Sun 12 Apr (I actually received the contract on Thu 9 Apr, but they acknowledged it immediately when I signed on the weekend, so.)

 BC in: TBC est. end Apr